 Established in 1967, Virginia Tech's International Studies Program is the oldest program of its kind in the state of Virginia.
-It offers a broad training in the liberal arts and human sciences, emphasisizing the study of foreign languages, and a specialization in a degree concentration.
+The International Studies Major offers a broad training in the liberal arts and human sciences, emphasizing the study of foreign languages and a specialization in one of four areas: World Politics and Policy; Environmental Studies; Global Development; and International Business.
 The program's curriculum reflects Virginia Tech's firm belief in the importance of understanding many aspects of the world community for the education of the leaders of tomorrow.

 In a word, IS students share a keen interest in exploring the world beyond the borders of the United States.
 The International Studies Program attracts students who are interested in history, politics, religion, geography, economics, languages, and diverse nationalities and cultures.
 It is an attractive major for those wishing to pursue a career in international business, government service, journalism, teaching, and international development work.
 Students develop proficiency in at least one foreign language and many choose to study abroad for a semester or a year in order to further their education in another country.
 IS students form a major field concentration around one of four degree "options" -- World Politics and Policy; International Business; Environmental Affairs; and Global Development.
 Students are thus able to tailor their major to meet their own interests and leverage these toward their specific career goals.

 The International Studies Program requires a significant amount of course work in at least one foreign language, usually French, German, Russian or Spanish.
 A significant number of our students form a minor or a second major in one of these foreign languages.
 And a significant number of IS students double major in history, geography, or economics because much of the IS program overlaps these departments' curricular offerings.
 Thus, a typical IS major graduates not only with a diversified liberal arts education and a specialization in a foreign language, but also a degree concentration and one or two minors or a double major in another discipline.